-- Continue wrapping around the foot and ankle in a figure eight pattern.
+- Continue wrapping around the foot and ankle in a figure-eight pattern.

 - Use Velcro or a fastener at the end to stabilize your wrap.

-Key Points to Remember When Wrapping an Ankle Sprain
+Tips for Wrapping an Ankle Sprain

-- Elastic bandage
+- Elastic bandage.

-- Pre-wrap tape or locking tabs
+- Pre-wrap tape or locking tabs.

 Important steps to remember when wrapping an ankle sprain are:

 - Make sure the wrap is taut.
 Though you don’t want to make the wrap uncomfortably tight, a wrap that’s too loose won’t give you the support you need.